 Who should attend?

-This program is beneficial for non-profit professionals, educators, community activists/organizers or small business owners who are beginners or looking to develop a basic understanding of the grant process.
+This program is beneficial for non-profit professionals, educators, community activists/organizers or small business owners who are beginners or looking to develop a basic understanding of the grant process or experienced grant writers or current community groups who are seeking resources to help support less experienced local groups interested in beginning to pursue external funding.

 Workshop Overview: